• About

 4. Combine – Pour the wet ingredients into the bowl with the dry ingredients and mix well to combine – try to avoid over-mixing.

-5. Bake – Transfer the batter into your prepared baking pan.
-Bake for approximately 20 minutes, or until a toothpick inserted into the center comes out clean and the top is golden with crispy edges.
+5. Bake – Transfer the batter to your prepared baking pan.
+Bake for approximately 20 minutes, or until a toothpick inserted into the center comes out clean, and the top is golden with crispy edges.
 Allow your cornbread to cool for a few minutes before slicing and serving.

 I recommend keeping leftover cornbread wrapped in plastic wrap, stored at room temperature (out of direct sunlight).
 You may also keep it stored in a container with a tight-fitting lid to prevent it from drying out.
 Leftovers are good for up to 5-7 days.